 And you know what? – Whatever you choose to do with your own time can be considered a hobby.
 This includes seemingly inconsequential activities, such as spending time with people.
 Maybe you are a thoughtful and analytical observer of the work environment, and your observations help you develop your skills as a leader.
 Maybe you are a highly gregarious person.

 The point is: meeting new people, talking to them, developing relationships – this all contributes to your networking capabilities.
 And that often proves to be a deciding skill if you plan to move up on the career ladder in today’s dynamic work environment.

-This is also why traveling is such a beloved hobby among people that want to boost their careers and render themselves more employable.
-Traveling puts you in all kinds of unpredictable situations, encouraging you to communicate with a variety of people from different cultural and ethnic backgrounds.
+This is also why travelling is such a beloved hobby among people that want to boost their careers and render themselves more employable.
+Travelling puts you in all kinds of unpredictable situations, encouraging you to communicate with a variety of people from different cultural and ethnic backgrounds.
 You’ll learn about other cultures, their ways of thinking and communicating, and all of this undeniably contributes to a sharp boost in confidence.